 If you want to keep your number, you can port it to your new carrier.
 Remember: Do not cancel your old service until the port is complete.

 You will need your old account information to complete your number transfer.
 You will need your current account number and password/PIN, as well as the account holder's name, billing address, and Social Security number.
 Your new provider will use this information to request your number to transfer.

+You can check your number's port eligibility online with each respective carrier.
 If everything looks good, you'll complete the rest of the procedure with your new carrier.
 You may need to pay line or device activation fees when you start your new service.